Access-Rend/TOY_personnel_information/README.md

 # tooltoy-personnel_information
-an easy tool for saving your personnel information, but not support CHINESE(utf-8) yet...damn
+an easy tool for saving your personnel information into **JSON** file, but not support CHINESE(utf-8) yet...damn

 ## Usage